 The Chinese character for tea looks like this: 茶

 Like the start of all good love stories, my passion for tea began as happenstance.
-It was August 2010, I was 19 years old and I had just arrived in Taiwan; my first big move away from the United States.
-Only a few days after my arrival, I got onto a bus to head to an orientation for the university classes I was planning to take there.
-About twenty minutes into the bus ride, I realized I was on the wrong bus!
-I was heading to tea planation over an hour outside of Taipei city with nobody I knew.
-Having never really tasted tea before, I welcomed the opportunity and happy mistake.
-At the plantation, I was introduced to Oolong teas; Taiwan’s most popular kind of tea.
-I picked tea and learned the process of making tea from plant to cup.
+It was August 2010, I was 19 years old and I had just arrived in Taiwan -- my first big move away from the United States.
+Only a few days after my arrival, I boarded a bus to head to an orientation for the university classes I was planning to take there.
+About twenty minutes into the bus ride, I realized I was on the wrong bus.
+I was heading to tea planation over an hour outside of Taipei city.
+Unfamiliar with tea, I welcomed the opportunity and happy mistake.
+At the plantation I was introduced to Oolong teas, Taiwan’s most popular variety.
+I learned the process of making tea from plant to cup.
 Since then, my love for tea has only grown.
-I collect tea from every country I visit and enjoy immersing myself into the tea culture wherever I can.

 Cha Dao– the way of tea is a practice and an art.
-Rooted in the Chinese philosophy of Daoism, the art and practice of drinking tea has been directly connected with oneness with life, finding beauty in our everyday, finding a sense of grounding, and being flexible.
-For myself and many others, tea has been a companion on all sorts of journeys, it has been something to share and talk over, something soothing and comforting, a medicine, a gift, an art, a point of friendship, fuel for productivity, an adventure and a meditation, a piece of nature, a reminder to slow down, and a way to measure time.
+Rooted in the Chinese philosophy of Daoism, the art and practice of drinking tea has been directly connected with oneness with life, discovering beauty in the mundane, finding a sense of grounding, and being flexible.
+For myself and many others, tea has been a companion on all sorts of journeys, it has been something to share and talk over, soothing and comforting, a medicine, a gift, an art, a point of friendship, fuel for productivity, an adventure and a meditation, a piece of nature, a reminder to slow down, and a way to measure time.

 The Story of Pu’erh Tea | 2018